Building Inclusive Excellence

 Some ways to connect with your students and build rapport include a beginning of the semester survey to get to know students.
 Preview a pre-semester student survey adapted from the Building an Inclusive Classroom seminar to use with students.
 Download the survey questions (Word format).
 Email Faculty Development if you'd like a copy of the questions to import into St. Thomas' Qualtrics survey software.

-Take a look at Cornell's Center for Teaching Excellence for techniques to gauge classroom climate as well as inclusive teaching strategies.
+Take a look at Cornell's Center for Teaching Excellence for techniques to gauge classroom climate and for inclusive teaching strategies.
 If you are using team-based learning approaches, here are some tips for ensuring inclusiveness as you form and use teams in class.

 A technique recommended by Dr. Ann Johnson (Faculty Development/CAS) is to use the questions below at the end of a class session to gather anonymous student responses about their perception of inclusion.

 - There have been moments in class when I feel included (circle one): Agree/Somewhat agree/Somewhat disagree/Disagree